hackathonsforschools/website/README.md

 ## Contributors

-This website is maintained primarily by the Hackathans for Schools Core Team.
+This website is maintained primarily by the Hackathons for Schools Core Team.